Who can foster?

 - Enquiries from people with disabilities or those with health problems are welcome.
 All prospective carers will undergo a medical with their own GP who will advise if you are ‘fit to foster’

 - A non-smoking environment is expected for all children in care, including inside your home and car.
 If you, or anyone in your household smokes, you will be unable to care for a child under the age of five

 - For applicants with pets, you will need to demonstrate they pose no danger to a child.
 We will carry out ‘pet assessments’ as part of our assessment of carers

-- If you, or anyone in your household, have a criminal record - your enquiry will be considered on the seriousness of the offence, how long ago it took place and how you have lived your life since.
-A criminal conviction does not necessarily prevent you from fostering, however, offences involving violence, drugs and alcohol or of a sexual nature will be looked at very seriously and may prevent you from fostering
+- If you, or anyone in your household, have a criminal record, your enquiry will be considered on the seriousness of the offence, how long ago it took place and how you have lived your life since.
+Offences involving violence, drugs and alcohol or of a sexual nature will be looked at very seriously and may prevent you from fostering